aertslab/pycistarget/docs/source/motif_table.rst

 the incorporation of annotations based on experiments in different species.
 In fact, 433 mouse TFs are only found via orthology, augmenting TF-annotations by 47%, as more experiments have been performed in human systems than in mouse.

+You can access motif annotations and precomputed databases at https://resources.aertslab.org/cistarget/ .

 The non-redundant motif collection (logos and annotations) can be explored in the table below.

 .. raw:: html